kakduman/minecraft-server-hosts/README.md

 ### Disclaimers
 - Do **NOT** attempt to make comparisons between hosts if 1 or more of them does not have a confidence interval present.
 Confidence intervals are only available when 3+ measurements of a certain plan have been analyzed.
 More testing is needed to generate a significant comparison.
 - All results were analyzed by Purpur#7580, the owner of Birdflop.
 All tests were conducted with the same methodology/setup, but a disclaimer for this information is still important.
 - Confidence intervals assume that results are normally distributed.
-In reality, results may not be normally distributed, so the confidence intervals may not be correct.
+In reality, results may not be normally distributed, so the confidence intervals may be inaccurate

 # Contributing
 ### Testing